 3. Keep the Drain Lines Clear

 Locate the condensate drain access point outside your home or near the indoor air handler enclosure.
 You should see a small vertical vent extension as part of the piping.
-The vent is located above the point where the line exits your air handler.
+The vent is above the point where the line exits your air handler.
 Open the plug on top to access the drain lines.

 4. Schedule Routine Inspection of AC Drainage

-If you can’t access your condensate drainage pan, then you need an expert to find and examine the drainage system on your AC unit.
+If you can’t access your condensate drainage pan, you need an expert to find and examine the drainage system on your AC unit.
 Most HVAC professionals include condensate-drainage system inspection in their tune-up packages.

 An HVAC professional can provide the following services if an inspection finds a problem: